paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 Words “Philippine Islands” deleted from definition of term “State” in subsec. (a)(16) under authority of Proc.
 No. 2695, which granted independence to the Philippine Islands.
 Proc.
 No. 2695 was issued pursuant to [section 1394 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1394&num=0&edition=prelim), Foreign Relations and Intercourse, and is set out as a note under that section.

 #### Amendments
+2025—Subsec. (a)(10).
+Pub.
+L. 119–27 inserted at end “The term ‘security’ does not include a payment stablecoin issued by a permitted payment stablecoin issuer, as such terms are defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim).”

 2012—Subsec. (a)(77), (79).
 Pub.
 L. 112–106, § 101(b)(1), redesignated par.
 (77) defining “asset-backed security” as (79).

 Subsec. (a)(80).
 Pub.
 L. 112–106, § 304(b), added par.
 (80) defining “funding portal”.